sifzerda/ImageUp/README.md

 Lessons learned from building this project:

 - File uploading
-- File hosting
+- File hosting platform
-- Saving images to User file
+- Saving and retrieving images to User file
 - Learning to use new tech:
   - Formik;
   - Yup;
   - Multer;
   - ~~graphql-upload;~~
   - react-dropzone
-- Cloud Storage with MS Azure Blob Storage
+- Cloud Storage platform with MS Azure Blob Storage
 - Implement cloud hosting first, rather than uploading.
 Harder to get cloud into working uploading code, than uploading into working cloud hosting code.

 ## (2) Badges